Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: Introduction

 Recall the definition of a sheaf of 0-th Fitting ideals known from commutat\-ive algebra.
 Let $X$ be a scheme and $F$ be an $\OO_X$-module with a finite presentation Without loss of generality we assume that $\rank \widehat F_1 \ge \rank \widehat F_0$. \begin{definition} {\it The sheaf of 0-th Fitting ideals} of the $\OO_X$-module $F$ is defined as where $\varphi'$ is the morphism of $\OO_X$-modules induced by~$\varphi$. \end{definition}

 \begin{remark} We work with invertible sheaves $L$ and $\widetilde L$, where the expression for $\widetilde L$ involves an appropriate tensor power of $L$.
-In further considerations we replace $L$ by its big enough tensor power, if necessary, in order to make $\widetilde L$ very ample.
+In the further considerations we replace $L$ by its big enough tensor power, if necessary, in order to make $\widetilde L$ very ample.
 This power can be chosen uniform and fixed, as shown in \cite{Tim4} for the case when the homological dimension of $E$ equals one: $\hd E=1$.
-The same reasoning is true for arbitrary dimension of $S$ and for arbitrary homological dimension of sheaves.
+The same reasoning is true for higher dimensions of $S$ and for arbitrary finite homological dimensions of sheaves.
 All Hilbert polynomials are computed according to new $L$ and $\widetilde L$ respectively. \end{remark}